An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem: Introduction

 Roughly speaking, Problem~\eqref{eq:MIC} aims at finding the closest copula to the independence copula (in terms of the Kullback--Leibler divergence) satisfying the $M$ expectation constraints, if it exists.
 Equivalently, it aims at finding the maximum entropy (that is, the ``least specific'') copula satisfying the $M$ expectation constraints, if it exists.
+Note in passing that problems similar to~\eqref{eq:MIC} also arise for instance in entropy-regularized optimal transport when additional linear constraints are imposed \cite[see, e.g.,][]{Zae15,EckKup21,LinSte23}.
+This will be discussed further in forthcoming Remark~\ref{rem:OT}.